 If you are like many of our clients, you may be considering adjusting travel plans for your team in the midst of the concern surrounding COVID-19.
-This will obviously have a big impact on most businesses, which makes it more important than ever to prioritize your team’s quarterly planning session.
-You’ll need to spend time thinking about the impacts to your team and your business, so even if you are canceling travel, don’t cancel your session.
+This will obviously have a big impact on most businesses, which makes it more important than ever to prioritize your team’s quarterly planning meeting.
+You’ll need to spend time thinking about the impacts to your team and your business, so even if you are canceling travel, don’t cancel your session!
+This is likely to be the most important virtual strategy session in the history of your company - even if you can't meet face to face.
+You need to be agile to respond to the ever changing market conditions.

 Here are some tips for having your next quarterly planning session if some (or all) of you team members have to join remotely:

 - Mix up the format.
 To keep the team engaged, try some different formats.
 For example, maybe you can break the team up into smaller sub-teams of 2-4 people for some of the exercises (like writing Red-Yellow-Green on Priorities or voting on top Start, Stop, Keep ideas for the quarter).
-Some virtual meeting tools, like Zoom, offer “Breakout Rooms” where you can divide virtual participants into smaller groups.
+Some virtual meeting tools, like Zoom, offer “Breakout Rooms” where you can divide virtual participants into smaller groups, which is like having a virtual planning session within your session, and then share the findings with the full team.
 For the portion of the meeting where the team is working on individual Priorities and Red-Yellow-Green, ask everyone to physically get up and move to a different location to do this individual work.
 Maybe even ask them to print a paper tool and go outside to fill it out.

 Rhythm Systems Quarterly Planning Resource Center